-The gas gathering system collects well casing gases from the well casings.
-Primary compression for this system is located at the Orcutt Hill Compressor Plant however there is one small booster compressor (K-7) located at this lease.
-The collected vapors are routed to the compressor plant.
+The gas gathering system collects gas from well head casings and the gas/liquid separator.
+Compression for this system is located at the Morganti Lease.
+The collected vapors are directed to the Morganti Lease.

 4.7 BACT/NSPS/NESHAP/MACT